andrewakafrodo/cmsi387/homework/myshell/README.md

    My shell can not run scipts.
 This is the case because at this point my shell only takes a command and its arguments.
 I can't use anything like `|`, `>`, or `<` for this reason.
 A script is often more complicated than piping the output of one command into another and can contain anything from if statments to loop and more.

+> JD: Au contraire!
+I have committed a file called `script` to this directory.
+>     Compile your shell, then invoke `a.out < script`.
+Et voila!

 3. Does `CTRL-D` exit your shell?
 Why or why not?

    `CTRL-D` does exit my shell.
 It exits because my shell contains a `while` loop looking for an `EOF` (end-of-file).
 This is fortunate for me because `CTRL-D` on Linux and Mac OS X sends a signal that no more characters are available.